daruswat/CCLAB_OFHW/README.md

 My story is about wolf and three pigs that try to skip away from wolf.
 The wolf is so tricky because before the wolf moves, the wolf pretend to be a sheep but once the wolf comes close to pig it will change to mean wolf.
 This situation happen in the snow fall day.
-As we know the wolf blow pigs' house away so snow fall shows that the wolf try to harm these three pigs.
+As we know the wolf blow pigs' house aways so snow fall shows that the wolf try to harm these three pigs.
 Where ever the wolf goes, it will blow.
 Strings show that three pigs can't go any where because of the they feel attach to their house even if it is dangerous.

 I try to use the code run on raspberry pi but it is not working Also the scene that I did I want to do more in details.